ivan-hc/Bottles-appimage/README.md

 Points 1, 2 and 3 are the essential elements of any AppImage.

-The script "conty.sh" (4) is the big one among the elements of this AppImage (1,2 GB).
+The script "conty.sh" (4) is the big one among the elements of this AppImage.

 For suggestion on how to reduce this, visit my fork at https://github.com/ivan-hc/Conty, any help is appreciate.